calacademy-research/minibar/README.md

         -cols <int_list> column position in barcode_file for: sample, fwd index, fwd primer, rev index, rev primer (default: 1,2,3,4,5 if 5 cols; 1,3,4,5,6 if 6 cols; 1,3,4,6,7 if 7 cols; 1,3,5,8,10 if 10 or more cols)

+### Requirements
+minibar.py is written in Python version 2.7 and is compatible with Python version 3.
+It imports the edlib library which you can install using **pip install edlib**